 How do I use these credits?

-As a USM Dual Enrollment student, you may earn up to 12 credit hours per year (6 credits per semester) for all courses taken through any University of Maine System institution, including USM.
+As a USM Concurrent Enrollment student, you may earn up to 12 credit hours per year for all courses taken through any University of Maine System institution, including USM.
 This equates to a maximum of 3-4 courses per academic year.

 Students use early college credits in a variety of ways.
-Some students who intend to apply to college may take courses that will fulfill requirements in the general education curriculum or for a particular major department.
-Other students may be curious to experience college-level learning while they consider their plans after high school.
-Dual Enrollment can benefit any student, whether or not they are actively preparing to pursue an undergraduate degree.
+Some students who intend to apply to college may take courses that will fulfill general education or major requirements.
+Other students may want to try out college-level learning while they consider their post-high school plans.
+Concurrent Enrollment can benefit any student, whether or not they are actively preparing to pursue an undergraduate degree.